-Whilst the GT40 brought brute power and strength to the world’s race circuits, Ferrari stuck to their formula of smaller engine prototypes, believing that this package of technical sophistication and sublime handling would outclass the American manufacturer’s torque in the end.
+One of the most revered Ferrari race cars of all time, the 330 P4 was one of the last Ferrari prototypes that still resembled a sports car, hitting the world stage during one of its most exciting eras.
+Improving upon its already successful 330 P3 predecessor, the 330 P4 gave Enzo Ferrari one of his proudest moments with a crushing 1-2-3 victory at the 24 Hours of Daytona in 1967.
+Whilst the GT40 brought brute power and strength to the world’s race circuits, Ferrari stuck to their formula of smaller engine prototypes, trusting that this package of technical sophistication and sublime handling would outclass the American manufacturer’s torque in the end.

-The highlight of the 330 P4’s career was at Daytona where Ferrari placed 1-2-3 at one of the world’s greatest sports car races.
+The 330 P4 chassis scored multiple victories but the undoubted highlight was the 1-2-3 finish at Daytona in February 1967.
+Two P4s, and one 412 P, crossed the finish line together for a photo finish to respond to Ford's own victory at Le Mans the previous year.
 It is reputed that until Enzo Ferrari’s death, he kept a photograph of the winning trio on their final lap to victory, so much did this result mean to him.
-The 330 P4 must go down as one of the most revered Ferrari race cars of all time.

-This fine 1:8 scale model of the 330 P4 has been handcrafted and finished in our workshops with the co-operation and assistance of Ferrari regarding original finishes, materials, archive imagery and drawings.
+This model has been handcrafted and finished in our workshops with the co-operation and assistance of Ferrari regarding original finishes, materials, archive imagery and drawings.
 The use of supremely accurate digital scanning of the original car has allowed us to perfectly recreate every detail at scale.
 Furthermore, it has undergone detailed scrutiny by both engineering and design teams to ensure complete accuracy of representation.

 The Ferrari 330 P4 is limited to just 199 pieces at 1:8 scale.

 In order for us to create your bespoke model, you will need to choose 4 extra options.
 Paint colour, interior colour, wheel style and caliper colour.